Is HIPAA training required by law?

 HIPAA OverviewHIPAA is designed to safeguard individuals’ protected health information (PHI) and electronic PHI (ePHI).

-Legal Requirements for HIPAA TrainingNot explicitly mandated by federal law for all individuals.
+Legal Requirements for HIPAA TrainingNot explicitly required by federal law for all individuals.

-Legally required for certain entities and individuals within the healthcare ecosystem.
+Legally required for certain entities and individuals within the healthcare industry.

 Mandatory Training RecipientsCovered entities (healthcare providers, health plans, and healthcare clearinghouses) must train employees with access to PHI.